ansys/pymotorcad/README.rst

     make -C doc/ html && your_browser_name doc/html/index.html

-However, the recommended way of checking documentation integrity is to use this ``tox`` command:
+However, the recommended way of checking documentation integrity is to use a ``tox`` command like this:

 .. code:: bash

     tox -e doc && your_browser_name .tox/doc_out/index.html

-For more information, see the `Documentation <https://motorcad.docs.pyansys.com/>`_ page in the PyMotorCAD documentation.

 Distribution
 ------------

-If you would like to create either source or wheel files, run the following code to install the building requirements and execute the build module:
+If you would like to create either source or wheel files, run the following commands to install the building requirements and execute the build module:

 .. code:: bash